 Are Warnings Effective?
 Seminar Available on this topic.
 Introduction The typical product liability case once centered on physical defects arising from a manufacturing flaw.
 The plaintiff would argue that the product broke or failed to work because of some physical defect, a departure from the stated specifications.
 The expert analysis examined the materials, assembly process and other physical factors that contributed to producing the product.
 The notion of defect eventually broadened from physical defect to design defect.
 Even if a product behaved as advertised (in fact, because the product behaved as advertised), it could still be held defective if the design exposed the user to injury.
 The expert analysis then examined a new set of factors, including the degree of risk, the product's utility and benefit, safer design alternatives, the difficulty of employing different designs, etc. The most important issue, however, is whether the design takes likely user behavior into account.
 Since attorneys were used to having engineers handle product defect cases, they turned to these same experts to assess warnings and human behavior.
 However, the expert analysis examines factors such as visual conspicuity, attention, understanding, risk perception, behavioral trade-offs, user mental models, experience and attitudes.
 These are the domains of perceptual and cognitive psychology, not of engineering.
 A proper expert must incorporate the total context: user experience, expectations, goals, limitations and predispositions.
 Unfortunately, many "experts" disembody behavior from its context and arrive at the wrong conclusion.
 The analysis of behavior toward warnings is a good example.
 At first glance, warning cases appear simple.
 A person uses a product.
 He either sees the warning or not.
 If he sees it, he either understands it or not.
 If he understands it, he either complies with it or not.
 When the issue reaches court, then the arguments usually focus on the warning's content and format: Were the colors correct?
 Did it have the right words?
 Was there a symbol?
 This is an attempt to disembody the behavior from its overall context by focusing attention on one minute part of the entire situation.
 In fact, there is very little real evidence that these issues matter much in the real world.
 Of course, the words in a warning must be legible and intelligible.
 However, content is only one small factor in determining warning effectiveness.
 The warning must exist in a context that supports it and renders it both credible and relevant.
 Here is a brief overview of some key issues: 1.
 People may misperceive the risk.
 Research studies find that people are poor at estimating "objective risk."
 One common bias is the overestimation of rare, catastrophic accidents (nuclear power plant explosions) and underestimation of risk from much more likely accidents (highway collision).
 As described below, however, "objective risk" is an oxymoron.
 Risk is inherently subjective and is a function of many factors, including familiarity, sense of control, voluntariness, predictability, immediacy and several other variables.
 2. Risk is not an objective quantity.
 People in the warning business usually treat risk as an objective quantity (accidents with number of uses, etc).
 In fact, risk is a complex concept that cannot be quantified objectively.
 Epidemiological and similar analyses are suspect when attempting to determine whether a behavior is risky in any given situation.
 "Accidents per 1000 uses" is merely a statistic; it is not the degree of risk.
 For any situation they are many statistics (death, injuries, severe injuries, deaths+severe injuries, wages lost, accidents in the rain, etc.) that might be computed.
-Which one express the risk?
+Which one expresses the risk?
 In addition, statistics are often based on data of highly questionable validity and use of unwarranted assumptions .
 Risk also differs for different people.
 An expert electrician has a different risk in handling electrical connections than does a home handyman.
 "Objective" statistics collected over many instances are generalities that may not apply to any specific situation.
 Most importantly, risk is a perception and is in the eye (cognition, really) of the beholder.
 Here's a hypothetical example of how a person's goals will drastically affect degree of risk.
 Suppose a man can bet $10 against $100 with the odds of winning being 20:1 against.
 "Objectively," this would seem like a risky bet, since the payoff would only return 10:1.
 Now suppose, the man needed $100 to buy a drug to save his life.
 The goal's value changes the apparent degree of risk.
 In fact, he was taking little risk because the $100 allowed him to achieve an important goal while the $10 was essentially useless.
 (Of course, you would need to know what alternatives he had for reaching his goal and the risk inherent in the alternatives).
 This example demonstrates the folly of any attempt to quantify risk without understanding the goals and purposes of the people who are acting.
 The fundamental mistake made by many engineering and quantitative analyses is to take behavior out of context and to fail to consider mental models, goals and payoffs.
 3. People do not consider risk for most everyday tasks.

 Much discussion on warnings assumes that people make conscious, voluntary decisions about whether to comply with a warning or to assume the risk.
 However, most everyday behaviors are performed in a schematized or automatic mode where there is no conscious thought and risk is not considered.
 Driving is a relatively risky activity, for example, but when was the last time that you considered the cost-benefit ratio of driving to the store for a quart of milk vs. staying at home and drinking water?
 The use of familiar products is also typically automatic.
 Did you consider risk when you last used your stove, hair dryer, oven cleaner, etc?
 People have schemata, stereotyped conceptualizations of the way objects work and the way to use them.
 One study interviewed accident victims of common products and found that 74% said that they had not been aware that they were running any risk.4.
 Cost is greater than benefit.
 People may fail to comply if the cost seems too high.
 If the person makes a conscious decision, then he will consider the relative cost-benefit of both complying and not complying.
 This means that the effectiveness of a warning depends on the ability to achieve the desired ends through another means.
 One library that I recently visited has "Do Not Use Cell Phone" signs, but it also set aside a small room on each floor where cell phones could be used.
 This is a good way to encourage compliance.
 5. People trust their direct observations.